Computer-Programming-B/Tron/README.md

 -----------
 Once you get the basic single player game working, you can start adding other features.
 Your tron game doesn't have to look or work like any other, have fun and be creative!
 Possible extensions are:
 + Added graphics for collisions
-+ Add obstacles or a maze to make the game more challenging
++ Added obstacles or a maze to make the game more challenging
-+ A timer that increase the score the longer the player avoids crashing
++ A timer that increases the score the longer the player avoids crashing
 + Turbo mode and/or power ups to move the light cycle faster
 + Self driving mode where like a self driving car the light cycle automatically avoids obstacles
 + A two player game where one person uses the mouse and the other uses the keyboard